philschatz/project-bot/README.md

 - `reopened_pullrequest`: When a Pull Request is reopened

 ## Labels
-- `added_label`: (has one argument, the string representing the name of the label)
+- `added_label`: (requires exactly one argument, the string representing the name of the label)
-- `removed_label`: (has one argument, the string representing the name of the label)
+- `removed_label`: (requires exactly one argument, the string representing the name of the label)

 ## Other
 - Not finding the event you would like?
 Just create a new Issue in this Repository!